 The filmmaker, who has co-written the script with Manu Gopal, displays immense maturity in handling the plot, especially avoiding fatuous horror sequences.

 The film opens with the demise of the last Jew who lived in Kochi.
 A mysterious box found in his mansion was bought by an antique shop owner Moosakka (Alansiar).
 Soon a murder occurs in his shop.
 The scene then shifts to Mumbai where Ranjan (Prithviraj) and his wife Priya ( Priya Anand) get ready to move to Kochi following his promotion with transfer.
 Priya, an antique lover, buys this mysterious box from Moosaka's shop.
-Later some bizarre experiences in the house make Ranjan and Priya scary.There begins their search for answers and finally they realize who is "Ezra"?
+Later some bizarre experiences in the house make Ranjan and Priya scared.There begins their search for answers and finally they realize who is "Ezra"?
 The story progresses through new characters and the movie ends with a brilliant climax.

 For a horror film the settings of a haunted house or flat occupied by couples are quite common (remember Tamil film "Shock" in which actors Prashanth and Meena witness odd incidents in a flat).
 At one stage the film gives a tad impression of such a theme.
 But the plot appears more riveting once the film enters the second half, and as far as Prithviraj is concerned, his stylish performance is noteworthy.
 His portrayal of the helpless husband and responsible project head of a company which is engaged in disposing of nuclear activity waste is delightful to watch.

 Priya Anand has a meaningful role in the film, may be her first film to showcase her unexplored acting prowess.
 In fact, major portions of the first half heavily hinges on her.